dojo-center/dojo-center.github.io/docs/Belt-Request.md

 Sometimes in our excitement we may have missed some of the signals and cues along the way.

-## Immersive Learning Quality Check
+## Insightful Learning Quality Check

 Dialog is paramount to reinforce learning and is at the heart of the social connection of the Dojo Community.

 Before working through the logistics of the belt claim, please ensure that you have found a Dialog Partner and upacked the concepts thoroughly.
 Through this give and take we are challenged to recall what we have learned, test and deepen understanding.
-Additionally, we increase awareness to consider how what we learn applies personally and to our home groups.
+Additionally, we increase awareness to consider how what we learn applies personally and our social circles.

-### Recap and Purposeful Reflection
+### Purposeful Reflection

-The pull request will need to include a ***Recap and Purposeful Reflection***.
+The pull request will need to include a ***Purposeful Reflection***.

 ***Purposeful reflection illustrates key points of resonation from the content and dialog sessions through the learning progression.***

+#### Guidance

+* Throw away or delete all of your stored notes
+* Time box creating your reflection (at least the first draft) to 30 minutes
+* Describe:
+  * 3 points of resonation
+  * 3 points of struggle and how it was resolved
+  * Overall experience with dialog sessions
+  * Any story of how you have attempted to apply what has been learned
+* Once you have submitted your belt claim, bring it up at the next Dojo Circle to be tested

 #### Belt Claim Review Criteria